Infectious Diseases

 HIV-positive LEO and Defensive Tactics Training

 The potential for the LEO or recruit to sustain bleeding injuries exists in both the training facility and the routine work environment.
-The portals of entry of bloodborne pathogens are abrasions, other wounds, mucous membranes, or conjunctiva.
+Portals of entry for bloodborne pathogens are abrasions, other wounds, mucous membranes, or conjunctiva.
 However, the absolute risk of transmission is unknown in the absence of ongoing serosurveillance.
 Decontamination of training facility equipment should be performed on a routine basis (see Appendix A).

-Based on the likelihood of the LEO bleeding and the person being exposed having non-intact skin or a mucous membrane exposure, the Task Group has stratified risk of transmission into the following three categories.
+Based on the likelihood of: 1) the LEO bleeding; and 2) the person being exposed having non-intact skin or a mucous membrane exposure; the Task Group has stratified risk of transmission into the following three categories.
 This list is meant to be exemplary only and is not intended to be a complete list of possible activities that can be considered.

 Category I: Activities with no risk of bloodborne virus transmission: